brettinternet/hugo-slides/README.md

 # Hugo Talks

-A place for your slides in markdown.
+A simple directory for your Reveal.js slides.